gomorpheus/morpheus-cli-docs/CLI-Manual.md

                                      Access Token Validity Length (Seconds).
 Default: 43200 --refreshTokenValiditySeconds NUMBER
                                      Refresh Token Validity Length (Seconds).
+Default: 43200 --redirectUris VALUE         Redirect URI (optional)
-Default: 43200 --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
+    -O, --option OPTION              Option in the format -O field="value" --prompt                     Always prompt for input on every option, even those not prompted for by default.
     -N, --no-prompt                  No prompt, skips all input prompting.
-    -j, --json                       JSON Output
+        --payload FILE               Payload from a local JSON or YAML file, skip all prompting --payload-json JSON          Payload JSON, skip all prompting --payload-yaml YAML          Payload YAML, skip all prompting -j, --json                       JSON Output
-    -d, --dry-run                    Dry Run, print the API request instead of executing it.
+    -q, --quiet                      No Output, do not print to stdout -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.